-[~] Holiday
+[~] Holiday # Business

-- Newly appointed Director to the Board and/or Committee - ¤ Retired from Board or Committee May 2023 - + The Grand Master and Chief Executive Officer are ex-officio on all Committees and meetings attended have been included in the numbers - Pre AMC Meeting
+^{} Newly appointed Director to the Board and/or Committee

+[¤] Retired from Board or Committee May 2024

++ The Grand Master and Chief Executive Officer are ex-officio on all Committees and meetings attended have been included in the numbers

+Pre AMC Meeting ♦ Observer

 The Board has a number of Sub Boards/Committees that are formed to deal with specialist areas in more detail than would be possible at a Board meeting.
 Each Sub Board/Committee operates with defined Standing Orders and Terms of Reference.
 All Terms of Reference are reviewed annually by those Sub Boards/Committees and then submitted to the Board for approval.
-The only full meetings held over Zoom were the February and March Remuneration Committee meetings.
+The only fully held Zoom meetings in the year were the Main Board Meeting held on 13 December, the December Commercial Board Meeting and the January and November Remuneration Committee Meetings.